This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 OTHERS

-SSM or Suruhanjaya Syarikat Malaysia is the malay term of CCM or Companies Commission of Malaysia.
-They serve as a government agency to incorporate companies and register businesses as well as to provide company and business information to the public.
+SSM, or Suruhanjaya Syarikat Malaysia, is the Malay term for CCM, or the Companies Commission of Malaysia.
+They serve as a government agency to incorporate companies and register businesses, as well as to provide public access to company and business information.

-Before a business can legally start operating, businesses are required to comply with some form of licensing, which could be a general licence, an industry/sector specific licence or activity specific licence.
+Before a business can legally start operating, it must comply with some form of licensing, which may be a general licence, an industry/sector-specific licence, or an activity-specific licence.
 Business licences are required by the legislation and administered by various government agencies, statutory bodies and local authorities.
-Business licences includes registrations, approvals, licences and permits.
+Business licences include registrations, approvals, licences and permits.
 The compliance requirements vary by industry, business activity and location.

-Business licences can be categorized into 3 different logical groups, namely:
+Business licences can be categorised into 3 different logical groups, namely:

 (1) General licences